ahamedr08/ahamedr08/README.md

 <h1 align="center">Hi there! 👋 I'm Ahamed R</h1>
-<h3 align="center">I'm a dedicated Computer Science enthusiast with a passion for frontend development.
-My journey in the tech world is fueled by a commitment to excellence, as evident in my academic achievements.
-I thrive on enhancing my skills through participation in contests, workshops, and hackathons, constantly seeking opportunities for learning and growth.</h3>
+<h3 align="center">I'm a dedicated Computer Science enthusiast with a strong passion for both frontend development and data science.
+My journey in the tech world is driven by a commitment to excellence, as evidenced by my academic achievements.
+I thrive on enhancing my skills through participation in contests, workshops, and hackathons, continuously seeking opportunities for learning and growth.</h3>

 - 📫 How to reach me **sent2ahamed@gmail.com**